Mennonites in Maryland: Baltimore

 While Mennonites in Maryland have traditionally lived in rural areas, an increasing number are relocating to urban areas such as Baltimore.
 Three Mennonite congregations existed in Baltimore in 2015, including Wilkens Avenue Mennonite Church in Southwest Baltimore, North Baltimore Mennonite Church in Roland Park, and Hampden Mennonite Church in Hampden.
-Hampden Mennonite Church also maintains the Hampden Mennonite School; both the church and school are located on West 36th Street in the building formerly occupied by Trinity Reformed Church.
+Hampden Mennonite Church also maintains the Hampden Christian School; both the church and school are located at 1234 West 36th Street in the building formerly occupied by Trinity Reformed Church.

 Old Order Mennonites from rural Pennsylvania and African-American horsemen in West Baltimore have come together to preserve the city's arabber tradition.
 Arabbers are a mercant tradition handed down over generations of African-American families.
 Baltimore's arabbers maintain three horse stables, while Mennonites from Pennsylvania Dutch Country provide assistance.
 The leader of Baltimore's Arabber Preservation Society, Daniel Van Allen, has described the relationship as "the meeting of two subcultures...They're not involved with the same big-budget, big-money economy that the modern people are."
 The arabbers' horses are taken to New Holland, Pennsylvania to be shod.